microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 Invoke action getMemberObjects

 ### [Get-MgApplicationOwner](Get-MgApplicationOwner.md)
-Get owners from applications
+Directory objects that are owners of the application.
+Read-only.
+Nullable.

 ### [Get-MgApplicationOwnerByRef](Get-MgApplicationOwnerByRef.md)
-Get ref of owners from applications
+Directory objects that are owners of the application.
+Read-only.
+Nullable.

 ### [Get-MgApplicationSynchronization](Get-MgApplicationSynchronization.md)
 Get synchronization from applications